Fall of Kabul (2001)

-Kabul, capital of Afghanistan, fell in November 2001 to the Northern Alliance forces during the War in Afghanistan.
-Northern Alliance forces began their attack on the city on 13 November and made swift progress against Taliban forces that were heavily weakened by American and British air strikes.
-The advance moved ahead of plans, and the next day the Northern Alliance forces (supported by ODA 555) entered Kabul and met no resistance inside the city.
+Kabul, capital of Afghanistan, fell in November 2001 to the Northern Alliance forces during the war in Afghanistan.
+Northern Alliance forces began their attack on the city on 13 November and made swift progress against Taliban and al-Qaeda forces that were heavily weakened by American and British air strikes.
+The advance moved ahead of plans, and the next day the Northern Alliance forces (supported by Operational Detachment Alpha 555 of the U.S. Army Special Forces) entered Kabul and met no resistance inside the city.
 Taliban forces retreated to Kandahar in the south.

 Coupled with the fall of Mazar-i-Sharif five days earlier, the capture of Kabul was a significant blow to Taliban control of Afghanistan.
-As a result of all the losses, surviving members of the Taliban and al-Qaeda retreated toward Kandahar, the spiritual birthplace and home of the Taliban movement, and Tora Bora.
+As a result of all the losses, surviving members of the Taliban and al-Qaeda, including Osama bin Laden, retreated toward Kandahar, the spiritual birthplace and home of the Taliban movement, and Tora Bora.

 Background

-By late 2001, the Taliban had seized control of approximately 90% of the country during the 1996-2001 Afghan Civil War, and with the death of Northern Alliance general Ahmad Shah Massoud there were concerns the entire country would fall under their control.
-Their fighters consisted of between 25,000 and 30,000 fighters, and were supported by other groups including between 2000 and 3000 Arab fighters in Osama Bin Laden's 055 Brigade.
+By late 2001, the Taliban had seized control of approximately 90% of the country during the 1996–2001 Afghan Civil War, and following the al-Qaeda orchestrated assassination of Northern Alliance commander Ahmad Shah Massoud two days before the September 11 attacks, there were concerns the entire country would fall under Taliban control.
+Their fighters consisted of between 25,000 and 30,000 fighters, and were supported by other groups including between 2000 and 3000 Arab fighters in Osama bin Laden's 055 Brigade.

-On 10 September, the Bush Administration agreed to plan to oust the Taliban should they refuse to hand over Osama Bin Laden.
-Following the September 11 Attacks, on 14 September, the United States demanded that the Taliban surrender all known al-Qaeda associates, provide intelligence on bin Laden and his affiliates, and expel all terrorists from Afghanistan.
+On 10 September, the Bush Administration agreed to a plan to oust the Taliban should they refuse to hand over Osama Bin Laden.
+Following the September 11 attacks, on 14 September, the United States demanded that the Taliban surrender all known al-Qaeda associates, provide intelligence on bin Laden and his affiliates, and expel all terrorists from Afghanistan.

-On 7 October, after the Taliban failed to hand over bin Laden, the United States began their bombing campaign, and over the next month Northern Alliance forces, supported by US Special Forces and airstrikes, advanced across the country, capturing several key cities.
+On 7 October, after the Taliban refused to hand over bin Laden because of lack of evidence, the United States began their bombing campaign, and over the next month Northern Alliance forces, supported by US Special Forces and airstrikes, advanced across the country, capturing several key cities.

 On 12 November, a brief battle took place on Shamali Plain between the Taliban and the Northern Alliance north of Kabul.
 For two years during the Afghan Civil War the frontline had been stalemated here, but with the Taliban demoralized by the fall of the northern cities, under constant attack by American air support, and fearing encirclement, they fell back to Kabul following just three hours of fighting, opening the road to the city.
 Following the battle, the Taliban forces in Kabul evacuated the city, emptying the national treasury but in their haste leaving behind weapons and other possessions.